 Chapter 6: Introduction

 New Orleans, Louisiana, occupied a distinct position among American cities at the turn of the twentieth century.
 As a port city at the mouth of the Mississippi River, New Orleans was a major port for river traffic, international trade, and immigration, attracting people from across the United States and around the world.
 Its history as a former French and Spanish colony, combined with the legacy of slavery and Southern Reconstruction, gave rise to a diverse population that included Black Americans, white Americans, and Creoles of color (people of mixed African and European ancestry), as well as Creoles of French and Spanish descent and immigrants from the Caribbean and Europe.
 These communities lived in proximity, and despite the racial segregation codified by Jim Crow laws, musical ideas and traditions frequently crossed boundaries in ways that laws and social norms did not.
-This diverse social fabric contributed to the formation of a pluralistic musical culture in which European harmony, African rhythm, Caribbean syncopation, and American folk traditions mingled freely.
+New Orleans' diverse social fabric contributed to the formation of a pluralistic musical culture in which European harmony, African rhythm, Caribbean syncopation, and American folk traditions mingled freely.

 In this outdoor, highly social society, music accompanied public gatherings throughout the day and night.
 Social organizations and community groups often had their own marching bands to provide music for parades, dances, funerals, and political events.
 These groups included Black mutual aid societies, benevolent associations, labor unions, fraternal lodges, and neighborhood clubs, as well as white ethnic fraternities, such as Italian or Irish societies, which also maintained their own bands to accompany their community celebrations.
 These ensembles supplied music for formal events and informal street gatherings.
 Bands were hired to advertise prizefights, played outside department stores during sales, and performed at ball games and community picnics.
 They also entertained passengers aboard riverboats who traveled up and down the Mississippi and carried their repertory to other river cities.